Xilinx/vmk180-trd/docs/source/docs/platform1/docs/introduction.md

 Introduction
 ------------

 The VMK180 TRD application design is built on VMK180 Evaluation Kit and provides a framework for building and customizing video platforms .
 The design has a platform and integrated accelerator functions.Programmable logic (PL) is used for the accelerator development.
-The platform supports capture from MIPI single sensor device.
-The output can be displayed on HDMI monitor or jupyter notebook interface.
+The platform supports capture from MIPI single sensor device and PCIe video Input.
+The output can be displayed on HDMI monitor or sent to a host machine over PCIe.

-The following example Processing functions can be run on this platform
+A user programmable 2D filter in PL example Processing functions can be run on this platform

-* A user programmable 2D filter in PL
-* VP9 decode and demux in application processing unit (APU)

 The following figure shows the various pipelines supported by the design.